Laser Mole Removal

 What causes a mole?

-Moles are common skin growths formed when pigment-producing cells (melanocytes) cluster together instead of distributing evenly across the skin.
-Some moles are present from birth, while others develop gradually due to sun exposure, hormonal changes, or genetic factors.
-Although most moles are harmless, atypical ones with irregular borders, rapid growth, or colour changes may indicate malignancy and should be examined by a doctor.
-The number, size, depth, and type of mole – whether flat or raised – will influence the most suitable mole removal method.
+Moles are common skin growths formed when pigment cells, known as melanocytes, cluster together instead of spreading evenly across the skin.
+Some moles are present from birth, while others develop gradually due to sun exposure, hormonal changes, ageing or genetic factors.

 How to tell if my mole is cancerous?